Mathews-Velez/dnd5e_api_TUI/README.md

 #TUI for the dnd5eapi.co API

-to practice using rest api and learn
+to practice using rest api and understand how they work